silentcatvpn/silentcat-backup/README.md

 ```bash
 0 */12 * * * /usr/local/bin/marzban-backup.sh >/dev/null 2>&1
 ```
-<p align="left">By default, this command runs every 12 hours.
-If desired, you can adjust the interval for the backups</p>
+<p align="left">By default, this command runs every 12 hours, If desired, you can adjust the interval for the backups</p>
 <p align="left">After adding the line, press Ctrl+S to save the file and Ctrl+X to exit the editor</p>
 <br clear="both">